Ryo-N7/Ryo-N7.github.io/_posts/2018-10-04-visualize-weather-in-japan.md

 Very minimal yet very effective at showing the shift in temperature over time!

-Gathering Japanese Weather Data ft. riem & JMAStats
+Gathering Japanese Weather Data ft. riem & jmastats
 ---------------------------------------------------

-The two places I know where to get Japan weather data using **R** is via `riem` and `JMAStats`.
+The two places I know where to get Japan weather data using **R** is via `riem` and `jmastats`.
 In this section I'll go through what you need to do to get the data from both of these packages.

 ### riem

 The [riem](https://github.com/ropensci/riem) package is a [ROpenSci](https://ropensci.org/) project authored by [Maëlle Salmon](https://masalmon.eu/) that lets you download airport weather data from the [Iowa Environmental Mesonet](https://mesonet.agron.iastate.edu/) website.
-You can search for airport networks from all over the world and bacause the Japan ASOS weather stations take measurements at 30 minute intervals, you can get A LOT of data!
+You can search for airport networks from all over the world and because the Japan ASOS weather stations take measurements at 30 minute intervals, you can get A LOT of data!

 I found about this package last year through a `#rstats` mini event on Twitter (started off [here](https://masalmon.eu/2017/11/16/wheretoliveus/)) where people started to create [XKCD-themed](https://xkcd.com/1916/) charts showing the most comfortable (weather-wise) place to live.
 I even made a [blog post](https://ryo-n7.github.io/2017-11-22-japan-xkcd-weather-index/) last year showing a version of this chart for Japan!